-All applicants for Career and Technical Education (CTE) programs 450 hours or more, with the exception of Florida Law Enforcement Academy applicants, take a state mandated TABE prior to enrollment.
-TABE scores are good for two years and must be valid at the time of enrollment.
+All applicants for Career and Technical Education (CTE) programs 450 hours or more, with the exception of Florida Law

+Enforcement Academy applicants, must take a state mandated basic skills examination.
+Scores are good for two years and must be valid at the time of enrollment.